spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/reactive-components/overview.md

 ## Removal of reactive components

-The GDK automatically removes reactive components from the ECS entity as soon as the [`CleanReactiveComponentsSystem`]({{urlRoot}}/api/reactive-components/clean-reactive-components-system) is run as part of the `InternalSpatialOSCleanGroup` at the end of each frame.
+The GDK automatically removes reactive components from the ECS entity as soon as the [`CleanReactiveComponentsSystem`]({{urlRoot}}/api/reactive-components/clean-reactive-components-system) is run at the end of each frame.
 This means that you must run any logic for processing that reactive component _before_ [`CleanReactiveComponentsSystem`]({{urlRoot}}/api/reactive-components/clean-reactive-components-system).